 Do your character details sound authentic?
 Are you writing in the right POV?
 Hire me as your book editor and let’s talk characterization!

+I’ve been thinking about successful action writing.
 When I’m editing manuscripts, I often notice that I fall into trends and phases.
 There are things I pick up on more than others these days, and those things haven’t always been the same.
 The more I read, the more I notice, and the deeper I get into my own understanding of novel craft.
 That’s why it’s always interesting to me to analyze the kinds of notes I give across manuscripts, the things that a lot of writers are doing and why they work, or don’t.

 Here’s a note I’ve found myself giving very often in recent months: Stimulus first, then reaction.